Daryaganj: Overview

 Daryaganj continues to be a major commercial hub of modern Old Delhi.
 Netaji Subhash Road that begins from Delhi Gate and goes towards the historic Red Fort, Jama Masjid and Chandni Chowk, passes through the middle of the area, which is a short walk away.

 The area also has a number of eye hospitals and clinics, including Dr. Shroff's Charity Eye Hospital, which opened in 1917.
 The district bustles with shoppers from Monday to Saturday, and on Sunday is home to India's largest platform market for magazines and second-hand books.

 Daryaganj is also famous for its all-time favourite markets like the Sunday Book Market or the Kitab Bazaar (Book Market) that is held every Sunday on street pavements, (Sunday being weekly holiday for the shops).
 The market established around 1964, today stretches almost for 2 kilometers, and one may find books on virtually any topic, here at throwaway prices.

 Books of all streams, genres are available in this Sunday Book Market.

 The former President of Pakistan, Pervez Musharraf was born and used to live at Nehar Wali Haveli in Daryaganj before migrating to Pakistan after the Partition of India in 1947.

 Darya Ganj today is quite well known all over the country, thanks to the number of book publishers who have their offices here.
 Ranging from S. Chand & Co. to Prentice Hall India, to Oxford University Press, mostly on Ansari Road, an inner road on the eastern side Daryaganj and is neighboring areas.
 Daryaganj is also home the Hans, a Hindi literary magazine, restarted by writer Rajendra Yadav in 1986, founded by Premchand, a pioneer in Hindi literature.

 Darya Ganj has one major cinema hall called Golcha, which opened in 1954, one of oldest cinemas of Delhi.
+It was closed in 2017.